osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Ineligible Data Items by Query"></a>

 Gets the paged collection of data items that are the results of an individual query, but which are not eligible for use in the current data view.
 A common reason for ineligibility is that the item's index property is of a different type than the data view expects.
 A data view has a collection of zero or more queries.
 Each query has an identifier.
-Those identifiers are used here as part of the request path.
+Those identifiers are used here as part of the request path.<br/>

 ### Request
 ```text